Water's Journey

 How can you protect your water?

 Everyone can help preserve our water quality and protect the environment.
-Ensure that only rain goes down the storm drain by limiting lawn fertilizer, picking up pet waste, managing trash, and properly disposing of paint, motor oil, and chemicals.
+Make sure only rain goes down the storm drain.
+Use less lawn fertilizer, pick up pet waste, and properly dispose of trash, paint, motor oil, and chemicals.
 Inside the home, avoid pouring fats, oils and grease down the drain, and never flush used medicine down the toilet.

 Be the Solution to Pollution